banana190/RFID_encryption/README.md

 # How this work?

+Step One: ESP establish TLS connection to server with a ECDH public key E_E.

+Step Two: Server send a public key E_S.

-Step One: The server greets the ESP.
+~~Step One: The server greets the ESP.~~

-Step Two: The ESP sends a signature to the server.
+~~Step Two: The ESP sends a signature to the server.~~

-Step Three: After confirming the signature, the server sends an ECDH public key to the ESP.

-Step Four: Upon receiving the public key, the ESP checks its integrity and, if intact, sends its public key to the server.
+~~Step Three: After confirming the signature, the server sends an ECDH public key to the ESP.~~ ~~Step Four: Upon receiving the public key, the ESP checks its integrity and, if intact, sends its public key to the server.~~

-Step Five: Using the shared key derived, the ESP read the encrypted UID and the one-time key on card and sends it to the server for confirmation.
+Step Three: Using the shared key derived, the ESP read the encrypted UID and the one-time key on card and sends it to the server for confirmation.

 Step Six: After receiving confirmation from the server, the ESP writes this AES key onto the card.

 Step Seven: The ESP sends a success message for the key writing, and the server updates the one-time key for that UID.

+# Question.
+With TLS do we really need to exchange key with ECDH?

+Can it be:

+Step One: ESP32 establish TLS connection to server with and send card data.

+Step Two: if valid server will send a new key to ESP32.
+Optional: also send a login URL.

+Step Three: password and TOTP login

+Done.

 # Working progress - ESP32